 The article discusses conjoint survey methodology, which elicits information from consumers about the purchasing decisions they would make if infringing and non-infringing versions of the product were both available.
 The authors also review responses to this approach, which has been used to establish the valued of patented attributes in high-profile cases such as Microsoft v Motorola, Apple v Samsung, and Oracle v Google.

-The article can be downloaded using the link below.
+The article can be downloaded below.